You are here

 Introduction

-Airlock WAF comes with a default set of administration roles.
+Airlock Gateway comes with a default set of administration roles.
 This article explains how to add additional roles with different permissions.

 How to add a custom role